-Merrimack College’s Center for Study of Jewish-Christian-Muslim Relations is proud to partner with the following:
+Merrimack College’s Center for Study of Jewish-Christian-Muslim Relations is proud to partner with the following organizations:

 A nonprofit organization that endeavors to broaden global perspectives by providing opportunities to learn about the Middle East and Islamic culture through the legacy of Emir Abdelkader (1808-1883).
 His life story inspires cultural literacy, civility, tolerance and understanding while exploring models of ethical leadership, moral courage and humanitarian conduct.
 With roots in Elkader, Iowa, the organization is a citizen diplomacy initiative with the belief that ordinary citizens have a vital role to play in global citizen diplomacy.

 Offers ways to use psychological and spiritual approaches in reconciling conflicts among Jews, Christians and Muslims in the United States.
 AFR emphasizes our shared values of compassion and justice, explores positive historical precedents and acknowledges collective traumas.
 By providing resources for organizations in its network, AFR seeks to enhance the possibility of contrition and reconciliation among civil and religious representatives of the three Abrahamic traditions.
 AFR is a network of organizations bound together by the notion that all peoples seek and deserve dignity.